 Monthly Cubicle Cleaning

 2. Clean those screens.
 Although you may not touch your computer monitors often, they are right in the way of every cough and sneeze that comes out of your mouth.
 Plus, they get dusty pretty quick too.
-Wipe them down with a microfiber cloth once a month to keep them looking good as new.
+Wipe them down with a microfiber cloth once a month to keep them looking like new.

 Yearly Cubicle Cleaning